 The module comprises 21 study sessions, each of which represent a week of study.
 You will be required to study between 12 and 15 hours per week for six months.

-Satisfactory participation at the 14-day online equivalent is required.
-The residential school has long hours (one day runs from 09:00 to 20:30) but with regular breaks.
-If you participate in the online version you should expect to spend about 1.5 hours per day on various tasks and activities.
+Satisfactory participation at the 14-day online equivalent of the residential school is required.
+In the online version you should expect to spend about 1.5 hours per day on various tasks and activities.

 Please note that if you start this module in November, the online school is likely to be towards the end of February/early March 2021.
 If you start in May, the online school is likely to be towards the end of August.
 (These dates are subject to change).